TERREMEMBER/znbase/docs/content/v2.1/quick-start/build-apps/csharp/ycql.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe and are able to interact with it using the YCQL shell.
+- installed ZNbaseDB, created a universe and are able to interact with it using the YCQL shell.
 If not, please follow these steps in the [Quick start YCQL](../../../../quick-start/test-cassandra/).
 - installed Visual Studio

 ## Writing a HelloWorld C# app

 In your Visual Studio create a new Project and choose Console Application as template.
 Follow the instructions to save the project.

-### Install YugaByteCassandraCSharpDriver C# driver
+### Install ZNbaseCassandraCSharpDriver C# driver

-YugabyteDB has forked the Cassandra driver to add more features like JSONB and change the routing policy.
+ZNbaseDB has forked the Cassandra driver to add more features like JSONB and change the routing policy.
-[Install the C# driver](https://www.nuget.org/packages/YugaByteCassandraCSharpDriver/) in your Visual Studio project by following instructions on the page.
+[Install the C# driver](https://www.nuget.org/packages/ZNbaseCassandraCSharpDriver/) in your Visual Studio project by following instructions on the page.

 ### Copy the contents below to your `Program.cs` file.